Komarekiona: Range

 Its physiographic regions are the Appalachian Highlands, Southern Piedmont, and Ridge-and-Valley Appalachians.

 Phylogeny and taxonomy

-11,000 years ago, during the Late Wisconsin stage of the Pleistocene glaciation, most species of earthworms perished.
+11,000 years ago, during the Late Wisconsin stage of the Pleistocene glaciation, most species of earthworms went extinct.
 Komarekiona eatoni is believed to be the only species of its family to have survived.

 In phylogenetic analyses, Komarekiona forms a clade with Sparganophilus.
 The two families diverged an estimated 69.57-110 Mya.

 K. eatoni is the only species in the family Komarekionidae and the genus Komarekiona, though some sources have combined it into the family Hormogastridae.
 Other sources place it with Ailoscolecidae.
 However, later sources have pointed out critical differences between Ailoscolecidae and Komarekionidae.

 Description

 Morphology

 K. eatoni worms are between 5-110 mm long and have a diameter of 5-6 mm.
 Specimens have between 86 and 163 segments.
 Its color is whiteish with a "slight graying anterior and posterior margins of the segments," especially near its nephropores.
 Its setae are small and are barely protuberant from the body wall.
 They are often not seen on the first few segments.
 It has three pairs of spermathecal pores.
 It lacks genital marking and tumescences as the Megascolecidae and Lumbricidae tend to have respectively.